rgraziosi-fbk/process-gan/README.md

 	•	--caseID: The column name in the CSV file that identifies unique cases.
 	•	--activity: The column name in the CSV file that represents the activity.
 	•	--starttime: The column name in the CSV file that contains timestamps.

+**Note**: if you encounter issues, try to delete the already existing txt and csv files and generate new ones with the command above.

 #### Training